West Brom - Liverpool: How to watch, start time, stream, odds, prediction

 Team news: West Brom – Liverpool (INJURY REPORT)

-West Brom is without two players in Branislav Ivanovic (thigh) and Robert Snodgrass (lower back).
+West Brom are without two players in Branislav Ivanovic (thigh) and Robert Snodgrass (lower back).

 Odds and ends (full odds provided by our partner, PointsBet)